 What are the currently supported Synapse run-times to access Azure Cosmos DB analytical store?

-Do my Synapse Spark tables sync with my Synapse SQL serverless tables the same way they do with Azure Data Lake?
+Do my Azure Synapse Spark tables sync with my Azure Synapse serverless SQL pool tables the same way they do with Azure Data Lake?

 Currently, this feature is not available.